30 Helpful Tips To Ease Blending Family Issues

 Blending families can be difficult to navigate

-It's common for a woman or man that has children to marry someone that also has children.
+It's common for a woman or man who has children to marry someone that also has children.
 Whether their children are near the same age or not, there can be problems, including sibling rivalry, which may be especially prevalent if the children are close in age.
-In their desire to be together, parents sometimes overlook the fact that their children need time to adjust to their parents having someone new and special in their life.
+In their desire to be together, parents sometimes overlook the fact that their children need time to adjust to their parents having someone new and special in their lives.
 Kids may also feel like they have divided loyalties with their other parents.

 Parents also have challenges under these circumstances.
 Both spouses have to get used to parenting the other's children which can sometimes involve blending different parenting styles.
 All around, the adjustment requires large doses of support between married partners.